akka/akka/akka-docs/src/main/paradox/persistence-journals.md

-# Building a new storage backend
+# Persistence - Building a storage backend

 Storage backends for journals and snapshot stores are pluggable in the Akka persistence extension.
 A directory of persistence journal and snapshot store plugins is available at the Akka Community Projects page, see [Community plugins](http://akka.io/community/)